vagrantxiao/Pynq_ESE532/README.md

 This a tutorial to show how to use the Pynq overlay on Ultra96 to interact with SDSoC.

 ## 2 Boot SD Card Creation
 If you get an SD card from us.
-It has some Pynq image inside, and Go to `4 Boot from Linux`.
+It has some Pynq image inside, and go to `4 Boot from Linux`.
 If you did not get an SD Card from us, you can burn the image file into the SD card by yourself.
 Download the image files from [Pynq website](http://www.pynq.io/board.html).
 Choose Avnet `Ultra96-V2: v2.5 PYNQ image`.
 Download a tool called `balenaetcher`.
 Select the downloaded image file for Ultra96-V2, choose the SD card as target device and flash!

 ![](/img/flash.JPG)